Skip to Content Skip to Navigation

 CDL Skills Test:

-CDL Skills Test: All CDL skills tests are by appointment only and can only be made once you have held your CLP for minimum of 14 days.
+All CDL skills tests are by appointment only and can only be made once you have held your CLP for minimum of 14 days.
 Road tests are given every weekday except, Wednesday.
 DMV offers two easy and convenient options for you to schedule your road test when you feel you are ready.
-You may call your local DMV office to speak with a DMV Associate or visit MyDMV Account Services - Division of Motor Vehicles and schedule your appointment.
+You may call your local DMV office to speak with a DMV Associate or visit MyDMV Account Services - Division of Motor Vehicles and schedule your appointment by selecting “My Road Test” and following the online instructions.

 Upon arriving for your ROAD TEST, you must have the following in your possession: